MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/known-issues.md

 ## Possible cause

 Windows PowerShell 7.4.2 or later is already installed on the [!INCLUDE[server](../developer/includes/server.md)] machine.
-The Business Central setup.exe installs PowerShell 7.4.2, but it should only do so if the machine doesn't have PowerShell installed or if it does, the version is earlier than 7.4.2.
+The Business Central setup.exe will automatically install PowerShell 7.4.2, but it should only do so if the machine doesn't have PowerShell installed or it has a version earlier than 7.4.2.
 In version 24.1, instead of skipping the PowerShell installation when it should, the setup.exe tries to install PowerShell but fails.

+> [!TIP]
+> To find out what PowerShell version is running on your machine, open PowerShell and enter the following prompt:
+>
+> ```powershell
+> PWSH.exe
+> ```

 ### Workaround